Ideology does not reside primarily in stories invented by those in power to deceive others,

 Despite this process being painful at first, learning how to use dereification and disidentification is an incredibly powerful and useful ability.
 Some advantages include:

 - You’re never gonna wake up in a cult, because you’ve assumed personal responsibility for your own ontological and epistemological coordinates.
-Congratulations on becoming immune to all pastors, priests, nuns, and gurus!
+Congratulations on becoming immune to all pastors, priests, and gurus!
 You’ll be able to interface with these discourse/practices without becoming subsumed by them – experience what the universe ‘looks like’ from within these symbolic coordinates, and then freely put them aside.

 - Having precisely defined and explored your own basic matrix of concepts yourself makes your mind your own in a way that it just isn’t before you do this, while you’re still going off of someone else’s definitions and conceptions.
 There’s an enormous amount of garbage info out there.
 Being able to run second-tier critical operations on any concept means you just became unscammable.

-- By changing and updating your basic ontological coordinates, you able to change your experience as well.
+- By changing and updating your basic ontological coordinates, you will be able to change your experience as well.
 Boredom becomes a thing of the past.
 You can’t be bored when there’s infinity to think about.